kalinramos/BSIT-2103-Codeboosters-Final-Project/README.md

 * You should see the Java version displayed.
 If not, download and install JDK from Oracle's website.
 ### ***Step-by-Step Instructions***
-**1. Navigate to Project Directory** Open your terminal/command prompt and navigate to the project folder:<br>
+1. **Navigate to Project Directory.** Open your terminal/command prompt and navigate to the project folder:<br>
 * **Windows:**

 		cd C:\path\to\ASEANTravelProject <br>